CUBRID Lock Manager

 Topic Symbol(s) File

-Wake reasons enum LOCK_WAIT_STATE lock_manager.c
+Wake-state enum (full 8 values) LOCK_WAIT_STATE lock_manager.c

-Init / finalize lock_initialize, lock_finalize lock_manager.c
+Module init / finalize lock_initialize, lock_finalize lock_manager.c

-Waits-for graph abstraction (header + impl) wait_for_graph.{h,c}
+Waits-for graph abstraction (header + impl) wfg_* family wait_for_graph.{h,c}

 © 2026 CUBRID Corporation.
 All rights reserved.